top things to do in san francisco

 Levi Strauss area

-Levi's Plaza Park, 1270 Battery St, is a pretty little corporate park that is a nice place to relax.
-Levi Strauss Plaza, across the street, fronts Levi Strauss & Co's corporate headquarters at 1155 Battery St. In the main lobby is a small visitor center featuring the history of Levi's original blue jeans, patented 1873, along with a display of current products.
-On weekends this area is very quiet (& even more pleasant) since the offices are closed.
+Levi’s Plaza Park, 1270 Battery St, is a pretty little corporate park that is a nice place to relax.
+Levi Strauss Plaza, across the street, fronts Levi Strauss & Co’s corporate headquarters at 1155 Battery St. In the main lobby is a small visitor center featuring the history of Levi’s original blue jeans, patented 1873, along with a display of current products.
+On weekends this area is very quiet & even more pleasant since the offices are closed.
 Sometimes you can even find free parking.

 Two nearby restaurants we sometimes visit are Il Fornaio, 1265 Battery St, and the Fog City Diner, 1300 Battery St. Both have pleasant outside seating and the latter is a landmark with the look & feel of a 1930's railroad club diner car.

-This area is also a good place to start a climb up Telegraph Hill's steep side via either of two famous stairways to the top.
-The Filbert Steps begin at the west end of Filbert St and the Greenwich steps begin at the west end of Greenwich St.
+This area is also a good place to start a climb up Telegraph Hill’s steep side via either of two famous stairways to the top.
+The Filbert Steps begin at the west end of Filbert St and the Greenwich steps begin at the west end of Greenwich St. This is an interesting way to get back & forth to the North Beach neighborhood if you are a good walker.

 Broadway Ave

 You can easily get to North Beach from Embarcadero/Broadway by walking four blocks west to Broadway/Columbus.
+North of Broadway just off Embarcadero, are some good places to park on weekends.
+However, now, most street parking has meters (they start at 12 noon on weekends).

 Market Street

-Embarcadero Center is a massive office-shopping-residential complex designed by architect John C. Portman Jr. It covers eight city blocks and more than 14,000 people work there daily.
+Embarcadero Center is a massive office-shopping-residential complex designed by famous architect John C. Portman Jr. It covers eight city blocks and more than 14,000 people work there daily.
 The complex includes five tall office towers, two hotels, and retail space on three interconnected levels with more than 120 shops and restaurants.
 These shops are busy week days, when office workers are there, but most are closed or very quiet on weekends.
-Two large outdoor plazas with some shopping, Embarcadero Plaza and Justin Herman Plaza, also act as parks along The Embarcadero Street.
+Two large outdoor plazas with some shopping, Embarcadero Plaza and Justin Herman Plaza, also serve as parks along The Embarcadero Street.

 The 4 star Hyatt-Regency Hotel within Embarcadero Center has a beautiful 17 story atrium well worth visiting.
 This is a good place to start your tour of Embarcadero Center.

-Before the two San Francisco bridges were completed (1930s) the Ferry Building, at Embarcadero/Market St, was the 2nd busiest transit terminal in the world.
+Before the two San Francisco bridges were completed (1930s) the historic Ferry Building, at Embarcadero/Market St, was the 2nd busiest transit terminal in the world.
 It still has some ferry service but mainly houses a variety of upscale food shopping booths, restaurants, and offices.
 You can get a cup of excellent coffee at Blue Bottle Coffee, find gourmet snacks, or eat a full sit-down meal at places such as the Slanted Door or Hog Island Oyster Co.

 Under Market St nearby, between Spear St & Beale St, is Embarcadero Station.
 This is the biggest BART and muni metro line transit terminal in San Francisco.
 From here you can easily access most of the SF Bay area via public transportation.